StorXNetwork/Storage-Node/README.md

 # Storage Node Setup Guide | StorX Network

-**Run or Upgrade a Farmer/Storage Node on StorX Network**
+**Run or Upgrade a Storage Node on StorX Network**

-This guide will instruct you how to set up or upgrade Farmer/Storage Node on the StorX Network
+This guide will instruct you how to set up or upgrade Storage Node on the StorX Network

 **Preliminaries**
 - Running a Storage Node on a live network is a responsible job.
-The credibility of the complete network depends upon the performance of Farmer/Storage Nodes.
+The credibility of the complete network depends upon the performance of Storage Nodes.
 - If there are any issues the possibility of your node getting slashed.
 - To compensate for the efforts, running a community memes are rewarded with SRX Tokens, knowing that you contribute to the security of a decentralized network while growing your stash.